BlakeKaufman/BlitzWallet/README.md

 - [ ] Ability to merge accounts if the user has two or more accounts
 - [ ] Translation option
 - [ ] Keep track of failed transactions
-- [ ] Be able to send to base chain address from lightning balance and also liquid address from lightning balance
+- [ ] Be able to send to a Bitcoin address from Lightning balance and also a Liquid address from Lightning balance
 - [ ] Gift wallet feature
 - [ ] Savings account option
 - [ ] Suggested words when restoring the wallet